+With the new Generation of GOES satellites, starting from GOES-R, the GOES ReBroadcast (GRB) at 1 686.6 MHz replaces the existing GOES Variable (GVAR) service, requiring a larger bandwidth to accommodate the much increased data rates in the order of 30 Mbit/s as opposed to GVAR with around 2 Mbit/s.
+The GVAR currently operates at 1 685.7 MHz requiring 4.22 MHz bandwidth, while GRB will need either 9.7 or 10.9 MHz to transmit the processed data and will operate at 1 686.6 MHz.

+2.2.2.3 Weather Facsimile (WEFAX)

-The 4analogue WEFAX service still used today is in the process of being will be replaced by digital low rate information transmission (LRIT) service on second-generation meteorological satellite systems.
+The remaining analogue WEFAX service still operational on some GSO MetSat satellites is in the process of being replaced by digital low rate information transmission (LRIT) service on second-generation meteorological satellite systems.
 The WEFAX service consists of analogue transmissions to low-cost meteorological user stations within the reception area of meteorological satellites.
 The WEFAX service parameters were defined and agreed by the Co-ordination Group for Meteorological Satellites (CGMS), a forum for the exchange of technical information on geostationary and polar-orbiting meteorological satellite systems.

-WEFAX services are operated by Meteosat-6 and Meteosat-7 as well as FY-2C, -2D and 2E.
+The weather facsimile (WEFAX) service on GOES-13, -14, and -15 at 1 691 MHz (586 kHz) will be combined with the Low Rate Information Transmission (LRIT) and the Emergency Managers Weather Information Network (EMWIN) currently operating at 1 692.7 MHz (27 kHz) into a single downlink known as HRIT/EMWIN, where the HRIT replaces LRIT.
+The new combined service will transmit at 1 694.1 MHz, requiring 1.21 MHz of bandwidth.
+The existing sensor data downlink at 1 676 MHz will be moved to 8 220 MHz within the EESS X-band (8 025 – 8 400 MHz) to accommodate the greatly expanded data rates from the advanced sensors on‐board the GOES‐R spacecraft.

 The World Meteorological Organization (WMO) has registered several thousand WEFAX reception stations around the world, however, as in the case of GVAR and S-VISSR receivers, it is not known exactly how many receivers are actually in use.
 WEFAX reception stations are essential equipment for the operation of smaller and mid-sized meteorological services and are also used by universities, environmental agencies, press agencies, schools and others.
-WEFAX reception stations are also known as secondary data user stations (SDUS) (Meteosat) or LR-FAX Stations (FY-2).

-The transmission of WEFAX services is in the sub-band 1 690-1 698 MHz.
-Most WEFAX services have a centre frequency of 1 691 MHz and a bandwidth between 0.03 MHz and 0.26 MHz.
+The transmission of WEFAX services is in the sub-band 1The remaining WEFAX services have a centre frequency of 1 691 MHz and a bandwidth between 0.03 MHz and 0.26 MHz.
 Typical WEFAX reception stations operate at elevation angles greater than 3G/T ) of 2.5 dB/K. Content of WEFAX transmissions are sectors of satellite imagery, meteorological products in pictorial presentation, test images and administrative messages containing alphanumerical information in pictorial form.

-2.2.2.5 Low Rate Information Transmission (LRIT)
+2.2.2.4 Low Rate Information Transmission (LRIT)

-LRIT is a new service that was initiated in 2003 on GOES geostationary meteorological satellites for transmission to low cost user stations.
-This service is intended to replace the WEFAX service on other GSO MetSat satellites, serving a similar user community.
-It is expected that there will be thousands of user stations called low rate user stations (LRUS).
+LRIT is a service that was initiated in 2003 on GOES geostationary meteorological satellites for transmission to low cost user stations.
+This service was intended to replace the WEFAX service on other GSO MetSat satellites, serving a similar user community.